eurocontrol-asu/open_alaqs/documents/BFFM2_validation/BFFM2.md

 - **Installation corrections are not user-configurable via the UI.** The SAE AIR-5715 defaults are always applied.
 Custom values require a Python call with an explicit `installation_corrections` dict.

+- **PM total vs sub-component sum.** The `pm10_g_kg` value in the emission index is taken from the stored `pm10_ei` (= nonvol_stored + sul + organic).
+When MEEM V1 changes the nonvol component, the corrected `pm10_nonvol_g_kg` will differ slightly from `pm10_nonvol` in the stored EI, producing a small discrepancy between `pm10_kg` and `pm10_nonvol_kg + pm10_sul_kg + pm10_organic_kg` in the output.
+This difference is less than 1% for most engines and modes.

+- **MEEM V1 data coverage.** MEEM V1 ambient correction is applied only where 5-point nvPM data are available in the database.
+Engines without this data (e.g. LEAP-1A26 at the time of writing) use the stored EEDB nvPM EI without ambient correction.

 - **ADS-B fuel flow accuracy.** The fuel flow stored in `fuel_flow_kgm` for ADS-B profiles is an estimate derived from aircraft performance models, not a direct measurement.
-For some engine types (notably certain regional jets) the estimate can be significantly higher than the EEDB TO value, in which case the plugin automatically falls back to the power-setting path.
+For some engine types the estimate can be significantly higher than the EEDB TO value, in which case the plugin automatically falls back to the power-setting path.
 Users should verify the QGIS log for `WARNING` messages after any BFFM2 run involving ADS-B profiles.

 - **Straight-line trajectories only.** OpenALAQS currently supports only straight-line departure and arrival tracks.
 Curved procedures (e.g. SID turns) are approximated as straight lines.